hmrc/sm2/README.md

 Assets Frontend is a service that only exists in service-manager responsible for serving up static assets (that would normally come from a CDN) to local services.

-The original assets-frontend (as defined in services.json as ASSETS_FRONTEND) will not work in service manager 2.
+The original assets-frontend (as defined in service-manager-config as ASSETS_FRONTEND) will not work in service manager 2.
 However, a new service, ASSETS_FRONTEND_2 is available as a drop-in replacement offering

 ### New version